openshift-metal3/bmctest/README.md

 # Requirements

 Scripts need to be run as unprivileged user with passwordless sudo.

+EPEL repository is required for GNU parallel.

 Firewall: the servers that are tested need to be able to reach Ironic (TCP 6385) and httpd (configurable, default TCP 6380).
 Note: Dell actually checks it can mount the ISO via http, HP does not check.

 Each script checks for dependencies and attempts to automatically install them with dnf for RPM distros:
+- jq
+- python3-pip
 - yq (the pip version)
 - podman
 - curl